Mariane Osabel

 Mariane Faith Ignacio Osabel (born January 28, 1998) is a Filipino singer.
-She gained recognition as a semi-finalist in the third season of Tawag ng Tanghalan, a singing competition on the noontime show It's Showtime.
+She was a semi-finalist in the third season of Tawag ng Tanghalan, a singing competition on the noontime show It's Showtime.
 She later won the fourth season of GMA Network's singing competition The Clash.

-Osabel is currently a regular performer on the noontime variety show All-Out Sundays.
-She completed a degree in Environmental Science in Iligan, Mindanao, balancing her studies with her participation in The Clash and the completion of her thesis.
+Osabel is a regular performer on the noontime variety show All-Out Sundays.

 Early life

 Mariane Faith Ignacio Osabel was born on January 28, 1998, in Iligan City, Lanao del Norte.
-From 2005 to 2011, she lived in Saudi Arabia during her childhood and early teenage years.
-Her elder brother, Arne Osabel, is also a singer.
+From 2005 to 2011, she spent part of her childhood living in Saudi Arabia with her family before returning to the Philippines to complete her education.
+Osabel is the eldest of her siblings, and her elder brother, Arne Osabel, is also a singer.

-She completed her primary and secondary education at La Salle Academy in Iligan City.
-She then pursued her tertiary education at Mindanao State University–Iligan Institute of Technology (MSU-IIT), where she earned a Bachelor of Science (BS) in Environmental Engineering Technology (EnvET), graduating in 2022.
+Osabel pursued her tertiary education at Mindanao State University–Iligan Institute of Technology (MSU-IIT), where she earned a Bachelor of Science (BS) in Environmental Engineering Technology (EnvET), graduating in 2022.

-Before joining Tawag ng Tanghalan and The Clash, she was the lead vocalist of Echoes Band until her graduation in 2022.
-She was later succeeded by the late Maica Ramayan and other vocalists.
+Before fully pursuing her music career on television, she was the lead vocalist of the local band, Echoes.